 With some reputable jewellers your diamond ring arrives with your lab report and an appraisal.
-You won't need to hunt down an appraiser or find a jewellery store to have your ring appraised.
+You won't need to hunt down an appraiser or find a jewellery shop to have your ring appraised.
 Similarly some reputable jewellers rings come with a calculated appraisal using current market data.
 This appraisal document can be given directly to your insurance company.

 Why You Should Get An Appraisal

 Receiving a value appraisal for your ring is useful for two reasons:

 1) Peace of mind in knowing your ring's value is near to what you paid for it.

 2) Insuring your ring for its full replacement value.

 Appraisals are necessary for an insurance company to begin a policy for your ring.
 Having that official appraisal makes you eligible for the full financial investment should your ring ever be lost, stolen or damaged.
 You can either purchase specific ring insurance or add a rider to an existing homeowner's or renter's policy.
 Review a few insurance plan options before selecting one that's best for you (and gives you the most value for what you're paying).